 If you adore elegant yet powerful red wines like Nebbiolo (Barolo), you’ll love Mount Etna wines from Sicily.
 Grown directly on the face of an active Volcano, Etna wines are nothing short of spectacular.
 Heroic winemaking in this unstable environment has persevered as long as Etna’s civilizations.
-You will understand the importance of terroir when you taste the ancient wines of Mount Etna.
+You will understand terroir’s importance when you taste Mount Etna’s ancient wines.

 Today, the volcano is home to 280+ wineries, covering 2,300 acres of land on three faces of the volcano.
-With vineyard elevations up to 3,000ft, grapes are equally stressed and nurtured by Etna’s climate.
+With vineyard elevations up to 3,000ft, Etna’s climate equally stresses and nurtures grapes.
 Notably, the sunlight reflected from the sea below helps combat the colder and windy conditions on the mountain.
-Combined with large temperature swings nightly, grapes slowly ripen over the growing season, achieving a more nuanced character.
+With large nightly temperature swings, grapes slowly ripen over the growing season, achieving a more nuanced character.

-Ranging from sandy soils to dark volcanic ash, Etna’s slopes also impart their own terroir into its dynamic wines.
+Etna’s slopes also impart their terroir into its dynamic wines, from sandy soils to dark volcanic ash.
 Additionally, these harsh soils protect the vines from pests like Phylloxera, which cannot survive them.
 Etna’s vines were thus spared from the devastating pest that ravaged the global wine industry in the 19th century.
 Subsequently, Etna is one of Italy’s few viticulture areas with old vines, upwards of 150 years.

 A UNESCO site and Europe’s tallest active volcano, Mount Etna offers so much to wine lovers and adventure seekers alike.
 Situated just inland from charming Taormina, Etna is an ideal day trip during your Sicilian Yacht Charter.